 Let's have a closer look on the ingredients of this recipe:

 - Coconut Oil.
-Like any other oil, there have been many discussions on its “healthy-ness”, so let’s stick to only the facts.
+Like any other oil, there have been many discussions on its "healthy-ness", so let's stick to only the facts.
 Coconut oil largely consists of saturated fat (80% to 90%) which is quite bad if consumed in large quantities.
-It can help with weight loss and helps increasing the good HDL cholesterol but remember to consume it moderately.
+It can help with weight loss and helps to increase the good HDL cholesterol but remember to consume it moderately.

 - Maple Syrup.
-Pure maple syrup is a great substitute for sugar and sweeteners because it’s completely natural, it has fewer calories and doesn’t have the side effects that artificial sweeteners may have.
+Pure maple syrup is a great substitute for sugar and sweeteners because it's completely natural, it has fewer calories, and doesn't have the side effects that artificial sweeteners may have.
 It contains zinc and manganese which help the immune system.

 Healthy Chocolate Pecan Granola